Frequently Asked Questions and Answers on Workers’ Compensation in Massachusetts

 Massachusetts law requires that the insurer pay all legal fees should you win your case for workers’ compensation benefits.
 However, your benefits may be reduced to pay for legal fees.
 Should you lose your case, you may be required to pay specific fees associated with your case.

-Contact Janet, Jenner & Suggs Today for a Free Consultation
+Contact Janet, Janet & Suggs Today for a Free Consultation

-The Boston workers’ compensation lawyers of Janet, Jenner & Suggs will help you pursue the workers’ compensation benefits you deserve.
+The Boston workers’ compensation lawyers of Janet, Janet & Suggs will help you pursue the workers’ compensation benefits you deserve.